judyyu0011/ShareMood/README.md

 *nodemon .*

 ## How To Use
 <p align="center">
   <img width="1000" src="./public/images/board-screenshot.png">
 </p>

-Click the "Write down your feelings!" button to add a sticky to the board.\
-Select a Mood by clicking 1 of the 5 emoticon buttons.\
+Click the "Write down your feelings!" button to add a sticky to the board.
+Select a Mood by clicking 1 of the 5 emoticon buttons.
 Fill out the "Tell us about your day!" section.

-A sticky note will be generated representing your mood and describing your day on the board.\
-Sticky notes can be clicked such that a pop-up will appear on screen displaying the message in full.
+A sticky note will be generated representing your mood and describing your day on the board.Sticky notes can be clicked such that a pop-up will appear on screen displaying the message in full.

 Only workplace appropriate language is allowed.